- Availability: Available now

 Inca Jungle Tour to Machu Picchu 4D/3N

-It is undoubtedly the most fun and interesting alternative route for the Classic Inca Trail, this Inca Jungle Trek will combine mountain biking and hiking next to tropical avocado, mango, orange, cocoa,coca leave crops, as well as interesting activities such as; rafting and zip line and the most beautiful thermal baths of Cusco until we reach our final goal Machu Picchu.
-The Inka Jungle Tour is the preferred route by young people of age and young people of soul from all over the world who come to Cusco in search of an interesting and incomparable adventure on their way to Machu Picchu.
+It is undoubtedly the most fun and varied alternative route for the Classic Inca Trail.
+The Inca Jungle Trek will combine mountain biking, hiking next to tropical avocado, mango, orange, and coca leave crops; Also you´ll do activities such as: river rafting and one of the best zipline in South America.
+Don’t lose the chance to soak in the most beautiful thermal baths of our region.
+The Inca Jungle Tour is the preferred journey by young soul and heart people, who come to Cusco in search of a fun and incomparable adventure on their way to Machu Picchu.

 Highlights of our Inca jungle Trek